tassaron/acronym-crud-express/README.md

 # Dependencies
 * Unix system
 * Babel
-* Bash & curl for testing in development
+* Bash, curl, jq for testing in development

 ## Development
 * `npm run dev` to clean, compile, and run a dev server one time